mrpreza/Speaking-Echo-Pulse-Radar-/README.md

 * **ledpause=-9-6.txt**: A configuration or code file related to LED handling in the project.
 * **main code**: The main Arduino code controlling the radar system.
 * **servo works.txt**: Instructions or code related to the servo motor functionality.
-* **seven segment**: Code or instructions for controlling the seven-segment display.
+* **seven segment**: Code or instructions for controlling the seven-segment display..
-* **فرم 1-5 مشاله یابی.pdf**: Troubleshooting form for addressing issues in the system.

 ## How to Set Up: